flypaperwhale/cart263/Exercises/E5-Dead-Rose/README.md

 Dead Rose

-This program is built off of Pippin's Haiku Generator.
+This program is inspired by Pippin's Haiku Generator.

-It should prompt the user for 1 word, which should flavor the generated poem.
+User must click on 1 image, which should flavor the generated poem.

 The poems should have a gothic feel.